 To make the planing easy, clamp the boards horizontally to keep them in place.

 Power Hand planers are effective tools that can be dangerous if poorly handled.
-The spinning blades can cause fatal accidents with careless users.
-Thankfully, there are some safety precautions in place to keep you safe from accidents.
-Here are some safety tips you need to know before using an electric hand planer.
+Thankfully, there are some safety precautions in place to keep you safe.
+Here are some tips you need to know before using an electric hand planer.

 - When you run a planer through the surface of a board, it ejects shavings into the air.
 These shavings can cause serious eye injuries, so wear quality safety goggles to protect your eyes